zilexa/Homeserver/filesystem/create-folderstructure.md

-## Preparation: Decide your folder structure
+## Create datapools with subvolumes
 At this point you might want to take break and read the Folder Structure Recommendations first.

 ## Step 1: Create the basics of your storage folder structure